 Finding work could mean that the Benefit Cap would not apply to you because qualifying for Working Tax Credit will mean that you are not affected by these new rules.

-You can receive help and assistance in finding work by contacting your nearest Jobs & Benefits office / Social Security Office/Job Centre where an Adviser will support you in your search for work.
+You can get help finding work by contacting your nearest Jobs & Benefits office / Social Security Office / Job Centre where an adviser will support you.

 If you are affected by the Benefit Cap, you do not need to apply for a Supplementary Payment.
 The Department for Communities will identify who is eligible and the payments will cover any loss of Housing Benefit.

 The Supplementary Payments are made every four weeks in arrears and are paid to the person who receives the Housing Benefit - this could be the claimant, their landlord or a letting agent acting on the landlord’s behalf.

 Any landlords or letting agents must be on the Landlord Register to receive a Supplementary Payment where applicable.
 If they are not, the payments are made to the benefit claimant.